Things for Recovering Hoarders Like Me [Live Post]

 Hair Clipper with a Vacuum - $40.
 I hate cleaning the sink every time I shave.
 Recommended by this post.
 It only vacuumed 30% of hair for me, was useless.

-These are Amazon reflinks, but I will still link to a different site if it’s cheaper there.
+These are Amazon reflinks, but I don’t let that influence my recommendations, and I will still link to a different site if it’s cheaper there.